- The most common signs of separation anxiety are destruction in the home, excessive vocalization, and inappropriate elimination.

 Now is a better time than ever to practice time and place, says Rodriguez.
 “Where there’s time to engage and allow your dog into your personal space and also to practice separation, that’s a really good thing.”

 “Since the cause of separation anxiety is still not fully understood, it’s not possible to identify specific measures that will prevent it…but there are ways to maximize your dog’s alone-time success,” Clarke concludes.
 Consult a vet and a certified trainer as soon as you notice signs of separation anxiety in your dog.
-“The sooner you address them, the better,” she says.
+And remember that whether or not your dog suffers from separation anxiety, training, and sustaining a strong relationship should be an ongoing activity for the life of your dog.